 If you are using a Mac, read about ColorNote a free Mac Color Picker tool.

-When customizing a WordPress theme, most of the design magic happens in the style.css stylesheet file.
-But you can also change some of your theme colors in Customize.
+When customizing a WordPress theme, you can also change many of your theme colours in Customize.

-To change website colors, you first need to know a color’s hex code.
+But … to change website colours, you first need to know the colour’s hex code.
 A hex code starts with the hashtag and is followed by six digits, a combination of numbers and letters.
 For example, white is #FFFFFF and black is #000000.
 This hex code #333399 would give you an indigo blue.

-A color picker program makes it easy to find the hex code.
-You can build your website’s color scheme from a photo.
-You can color-match your logo.
+A colour picker program makes it easy to find the hex code.
+You can build your website’s colour scheme from a photo.
+You can colour-match your logo.
 We use this tool every day!

 If you are on Windows here is a great free colour picker tool that you can use.
 I’ve tested a few and Color Cop is the best I’ve found.

 - The user interface is very compact, it takes up very little screen space